Is Black Tea Acidic or Alkaline?

 Do you love drinking black tea but wonder "is black tea is acidic or alkaline?"
 Some people drink black tea to boost alertness and energy.
 Others believe tea is acidic so they drink tea to help with digestion.

 Yes, black tea is acidic.
 But all the teas are mildly acidic with herbal tea being the least acidic.
-The acid that is present in tea leaves is known as tannic acid.
-Citric acid is also found in herbal teas and dried fruits.
+Tea oxidation is the process that turns the tea plant into green tea, oolong tea, or black tea.

 The level of acidity varies significantly depending on the type of tea leaf.
 Each type of tea has different degrees of alkalinity and acidity.
 The older, more tender, and weak tea leaves are more acidic.
 Black tea is actually less acidic than coffee.